espadrine/espadrine.github.com/blog/src/webidentity.md

 The browser must have a button in its UI (for instance, in the Sync Preferences page) triggering the procedure:

-First, it will create a new BK, but keep the old BK around.
+First, it will create a new BK (say, `0dP_ocrzSwieAuLUNCD6P660HLLOGl9zyfxYwdSLI0kK`), but keep the old BK around.

 Then, for each website for which the user has a LISK associated to the old BK, the browser will make a ReSignUp request, very similar to a LogIn request:

     Authorization: Identity v1 ReSignUp v1
-      oauid="_r2AX32_B-nVFU5IUyc4_VdC1c5FCDSCRYkQd4DlPqg"
+      oauid="VzX3h8VumdWIY7MiUCcYwnS8kz9DxdtFzQftFhLvkFkK"
-      olip="ykZ9EInb8UhoPZAZD00_XL3asi1d9noVYnBW04EK33Y"
+      olip="R05PEuFZHCngevxsxJZsIDeJe66IDGYqoH3JBVtT-DcK"
-      auid="H_ja9SqB0Iz5HgBzUmtA-rdBGDugiYk9S_GTTtlC36E"
+      auid="yFvfOjHW68qyhMIPobZdL6oZmIIOD7aEVquwkkbbxS4"
-      liv="VQ4RFiw7C_GqQ4cQO67GdUXoUYxOvVjgq7tV30ZOSIQ"
+      liv="yWPeXDGFi3q8ZAwVOAvbv5swl6oVoOScw7Y3CDVPQCM"

 - `ReSignUp` is a new action to instruct the website to reset the UIDs everywhere where it matters, and provide a new LISK.
 - `v1` means that the protocol used for the old IDs and tokens is v1.
 This is useful for the “Hash function theoretically broken” section.
-- `_r2A…` is the old Authentication User ID (AUID).
+- `VzX3…` is the old Authentication User ID (AUID).
-- `ykZ9…` is the old Log-In Proof (LIP).
+- `R05P…` is the old Log-In Proof (LIP).
-- `H_ja…` is a new Authentication User ID (AUID).
+- `yFvf…` is a new Authentication User ID (AUID).
-- `VQ4R…`, is a new Log-In Verification token (LIV), a MAC of the new Log-In Proof (LIP) keyed with the new AUID.
+- `yWPe…`, is a new Log-In Verification token (LIV), a MAC of the new AUID keyed with the new Log-In Proof (LIP).
-- The new LID is sent in the Date header.
+- The new LID is sent in the Date header (`Fri, 03 Jul 2020 16:03:26 GMT`).

 The website treats it just like a LogIn request, except it also updates the UID in database.